PPPDUD/homemade_yes/README.md

 The entire codebase is 25 lines long, excluding comments and empty lines.
 Compare this to the [uutils implementation](https://github.com/uutils/coreutils/blob/main/src/uu/yes/src/yes.rs), which has ~161 lines of actual code.

+The executables under the `Releases` tab are built for an amd64 Linux system, and are statically linked with `musl`.

 ## Benchmarking

 You can benchmark `homemade_yes` by running `./homemade_yes | pv -N "Homemade yes" -r -t > /dev/null`.